Glenn Hall (rugby league): Background

 Born and raised in Sydney, New South Wales, Hall played his junior football in the Bankstown area for St Christopher's, Panania.

 Playing career

-Hall joined his local club, the Canterbury-Bankstown Bulldogs, as a teenager and played in their back-to-back Jersey Flegg Cup premiership-winnings teams in 1999 and 2000.
+Hall joined his local club, the Canterbury-Bankstown Bulldogs, as a teenager and played in their back-to-back Jersey Flegg Cup premiership-winning teams in 1999 and 2000.
 He started 2001 in Jersey Flegg, before being elevated to the Bulldogs' First Division side mid-season.

 2002–2003

 In round 12 of the 2002 NRL season, Hall made his NRL début for Canterbury-Bankstown.
-In Round 15 he scored two tries, his first in the NRL, in the club's 46–6 victory over the Canberra Raiders.
+In Round 15, he scored two tries, his first in the NRL, in the club's 46–6 victory over the Canberra Raiders.
 He finished the 2002 NRL season playing in the Bulldogs premiership-winning Premier League side.
 In 2003, he played 5 more games for the club before signing with the South Sydney Rabbitohs for the 2004 NRL season.

 While at Canterbury-Bankstown, Hall played alongside future North Queensland Cowboys teammate Johnathan Thurston.